karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 ## Intro

-I think there is something so interesting about how difficult it is to install Tensorflow, while there is an impressive amount of effort being done to make it work, and make it easier.
+I think there is something so interesting about how difficult it is to install TensorFlow, while there is an impressive amount of effort being done to make it work, and make it easier.
 This guide is not a comprehensive guide, but simply is made by myself out of pure interest.
 I try to point out some philosophical things in this guide too, which is meant partly as a criticism of design decisions, common sources of errors.